Theo Sommer: Life and career

 Sommer was a member of the Trilateral Commission, of the International Institute for Strategic Studies, and of the German advisory committee of the German Marshall Fund.
 He was a member of the advisory board of the Bertelsmann Stiftung from 1990 to 1996.
 Since 2004, Sommer was an editor-at-large for Times Media, which publishes the newspapers The Atlantic Times and The German Times.
 He was a member of the Steering Committee of the Bilderberg Group.

 In 2014, he was found guilty of tax evasion, and sentenced to 19 months of prison on probation.
 In 2016, American historian Alexander J. Motyl criticised Sommer for "closing his eyes to the mass murders of the Soviet regime", "disregard" for the Baltic states and Poland, and a "classically colonial" attitude toward Ukraine.

 Sommer died in Hamburg on 22 August 2022, at the age of 92.
 He did not recover from a fall at his home, which had left him in pain.

 Sommer was regarded as one of Germany's experts on international relations and strategic issues.
-According to Die Zeit, "he decisively shaped" the paper "with his temperament, his energy, his shrewd judgment and his cheerfulness ... and enthusiasm for debate" ("mit seinem Temperament, seiner Tatkraft, seinem klugen Urteil und seiner Fröhlichkeit als weltoffenes, liberales, debattenfreudiges Blatt maßgeblich geprägt hat").
+According to Die Zeit, "he decisively shaped" the paper into a "cosmopolitan, liberal publication, [which] welcomes debate" with "his temperament, his energy, his shrewd judgment and his cheerfulness" ("mit seinem Temperament, seiner Tatkraft, seinem klugen Urteil und seiner Fröhlichkeit als weltoffenes, liberales, debattenfreudiges Blatt maßgeblich geprägt hat").